xjzhaang/LumpingPostiviser/README.md

 ### The format of \*.obs files

-An \*.obs file contains the observables (linear combinations of the variables of the system) one by line.
+An \*.obs file contains the observables (linear combinations of the variables of the system) one per line.

 ### How to run